BohndiekLab/end_to_end_phantom_QPAT/README.md

 3. Setup a new clean Python virtual environment
    - `python -m venv venv`
    - activate the virtual environment and work in it for all following steps.
+4. Install jax and jaxlib
+   - `pip install "jax[cpu]===0.3.14" -f https://whls.blob.core.windows.net/unstable/index.html --use-deprecated legacy-resolver`
-4. Install the requirements.txt file into your requirements
+5. Install the requirements.txt file into your requirements
    - `pip install -r requirements.txt`

 The version numbers of the requirements are all fixed to increase the likelihood that the code